Skip to main content

 Analyst Summary

-Both Sift and Thought Machine compete directly in the AI Finance space, making this a head-to-head matchup within the same market segment.
+Sift and Thought Machine both operate in AI Finance, though their strategies diverge significantly.
 Sift is an AI-powered fraud prevention and digital trust platform founded in 2011, headquartered in the USA.
 Thought Machine builds Vault, a cloud-native core banking platform that uses a smart contract programming language to define financial products as configurable code rather than hardcoded legacy software.

 Metrics Comparison